MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/private-powershell-library.md

     Get-PSRepository
     ```

 4. We now have a personal repository set up, but we will need credentials to be able to access it.
-Within PowerShell, run the following to take in your Personal access token and then use it within a PSCredential opbject which we will use to securely access our new feed.
+Within PowerShell, run the following to take in your Personal access token and then use it within a PSCredential object which we will use to securely access our new feed.

     ```powershell
     $password = ConvertTo-SecureString 'YOUR PERSONAL ACCESS TOKEN FROM THE CREATING THE PIPELINE STEP' -AsPlainText -Force